mpkelly/react-tree/README.md

     id: 1,
     expanded: true,
     type: Type.Folder,

-       //FlatNode supports any additional properties you need
+    //Note how FlatNode supports any additional properties you need
     name: "Folder one",
   },
   {